pklipp/pklipp.github.io/_posts/2015-04-06-Where-Great-Messages-Come-From-Exercise-number-1.md

 [Download the PDF]({{ pklipp.github.io }}/assets/CompetitorCopy.pdf)

 I found it very interesting to have all of this text in one place.
-It's surprising to see how similar all of the various kanban applications look when you compare the headlines and button texts which are, probably (note to self: this is a testable assumption), all that most visitors read before clicking through for a free trail.
+It's surprising to see how similar all of the various kanban applications look when you compare the headlines and button texts which are, probably (note to self: this is a testable assumption), all that most visitors read before clicking through for a free trial.

 That's hardly enough information to base my own copy decisions upon, but it does suggest that as I'm testing headlines, calls to action, and supporting texts there is a pretty common baseline for comparison.
 I can now begin to test whether all of the product in my category have figured out the magic formula for conversion-maximizing copy, or if they're all stuck in rut that I can take advantage of to differentiate my product in the market.